hanxunyu/Stream3D-VLM/README.md

 ## 📰 News

-- [Coming!] 📝 We will release our training data preprocessing code.
 - [2026-03-27] 🔥 We release [Stream3D-1M Dataset](https://huggingface.co/datasets/JonnyYu828/Stream3D-1M-Dataset) and [Stream3D-Bench](https://huggingface.co/datasets/JonnyYu828/Stream3D-Bench) in Hugging Face 🤗.
 - [2026-03-27] 🔥 We release the checkpoint of [Stream3D-VLM-4B](https://huggingface.co/JonnyYu828/Stream3D-VLM-4B) in Hugging Face 🤗.
 - [2026-03-27] 🔥 We release the training and inference code.